 - Not knowing who you are or what you want, or not being able to assert yourself

-- Emotional, physical or sexual abuse, C-PTSD or complex trauma, dissociation and dissociative disorders
+- CPTSD or complex, developmental or attachment trauma; dissociation and dissociative disorders